 What’s Cuba like to visit?
 Is Cuba safe for solo female travellers?
 Do Cubans really dislike the US?
 Here you’ll find travel tips and an unbiased review of a country which divides opinion.
+Welcome to my Cuba travel guide for independent travellers.
 Some things may surprise you.

 Location: Havana, the capital of Cuba, is located in the northwestern side of the island, 90 miles from the nearest point of the US coast.
 The largest purpose-built holiday resort in Cuba is Varadero, approximately 90 miles east of Havana, and is served by its own airport.
 European independent travellers whom I met in Cuba arrived through Havana’s José Martí International airport via Canada with the exception of British travellers who flew direct from London.